-And now it’s been updated into a bar.
+And last year, it got updated into a bar.

 Inside, they’ve swept away the pews to create a dance floor, clamped banquettes to the walls, and thrown surreal, shimmering light displays on the walls.
 The altar has become the stage, flanked by the green-tile main bar, and the mezzanine level overlooking the cavernous space has been filled with chairs & tables for you to lounge on and do a little overlooking yourself.
 They even have an original Banksy (Christ With Shopping Bags) framed, and hung in pride of place above the mezzanine bar.

-It’s all free to enter, even on Friday & Saturday nights, and the stage sees a wide range of up and coming acts with no particular marriage to genre or culture – just whoever’s an emerging talent.
-Every now and then, they’ll have DJ nights, but when they don’t it’ll “just” be a bar.
+It’s all free to enter, even on Friday & Saturday nights, and the stage sees a wide range of up and coming live acts and DJs with no particular marriage to genre or culture – just whoever’s an emerging talent.

-NOTE: Amazing Grace is open now, with live music every Thurs-Sat.
+NOTE: Amazing Grace is open now, with live music every Friday night and for weekend brunch.
 You can find out more, and make a booking at the website right HERE.